ePC: Fast and Deep Predictive Coding in Digital Simulation: Conclusion and Future Directions

 With PC's viability as a learning algorithm now firmly established, research must shift from proof-of-concept to impact.
 We highlight two research directions with great potential: \begin{enumerate}[leftmargin=12pt] \item \textbf{Unblocking neuromorphic hardware development:} Despite its theoretical suitability for ultra-energy-efficient neuromorphic implementation, hardware development for PC has been scarce.
 A key obstacle is our limited understanding of PC's behavior at exact equilibrium---the regime to which any physical implementation would naturally settle.
 While a recent analysis of this setting identified improved learning capabilities \parencite{innocenti2024strictsaddles}, our experiments consistently preferred hyperparameter configurations of approximate backpropagation, leaving little appeal to hardware developers.
 With ePC as an efficient tool to further study equilibrium dynamics, research can finally begin to address this critical barrier to neuromorphic advancement.

 \item \textbf{Identifying PC's distinctive advantages:} Rather than competing with backprop in its domains of strength, research should focus on areas where PC uniquely excels.
 As \citet{song2024inferring} demonstrated with online and continual learning, such domains exist but remain under\-explored.
-Although ePC's reliance on backpropagation puts an upper limit on PC's computational efficiency \citep[as noted before in][]{zahid2023criticalevaluation}, few-step ePC could offer a compromise that maintains PC's unique properties while keeping training times practical. \end{enumerate}
+Although ePC's reliance on reverse-mode AD puts an upper limit on PC's computational efficiency \citep[as noted before in][]{zahid2023criticalevaluation}, few-step ePC could offer a compromise that maintains PC's unique properties while keeping training times practical. \end{enumerate}

-With ePC effectively addressing PC's computational limitations on digital hardware, the field must now face its true test: demonstrating that Predictive Coding offers substantive advantages in specific domains, sufficient to justify its adoption over established approaches.
+With ePC effectively addressing PC's computational limitations in digital simulation, the field must now face its true test: demonstrating that Predictive Coding offers substantive advantages in specific domains, sufficient to justify its adoption over established approaches.

-A limitations section is provided at the start of the appendix.
+\textit{A limitations section is provided at the start of the appendix.}